pydantic/pydantic/docs/usage/validators.md

 ### Generic validated collections

-To validate individual items of a collection (list, dict, etc.) field you can use `Annotated` to apply validators to the inner items.
+To validate individual items of a collection (list, dict, etc.) field, you can use `Annotated` to apply validators to the inner items.
 In this example we also use type aliases to create a generic validated collection to demonstrate how this approach leads to composability and coda re-use.

 ```py
 from typing import List, TypeVar